 The one measure where the VW’s smaller package manifests is trunk space.
 It has a mid-sized car’s 15.9 cubic footer.
-The Impala boasts a Goodfellas-style 18.8 cube trunk.
+The Impala boasts a Goodfellas-style (two bodies) 18.8 cube trunk.

-The much more expensive-to-start Impala does not come standard with climate control — just plain old AC.
+The much more expensive-to-start Impala does not come standard with climate control — it has manual AC.
 The Avalon is better-equipped as it sits (heated leather seats, an eight-speaker stereo and a larger LCD touchscreen) but then it ought to be better equipped as-it-sits given it costs about $10k more to start.

 VW has added a bunch of electronic stuff — for those who want such stuff.
 This includes collision mitigation with automatic braking, a blind spot monitor rear cross-traffic alert and lane departure warning.
 Luckily — for those who do not want such stuff and prefer not to pay extra for it — it’s optional and so (for now) avoidable.

-This is just me ranting here, but an attentive driver doesn’t need the above stuff — which adds both expense and distraction as the buzzers beep and lights light.
+This is just me ranting here, but someone more interested in driving than texting doesn’t need the above stuff — which adds both expense and distraction as the buzzers beep and lights light.